SharePoint/sp-dev-docs/docs/general-development/sharepoint-design-manager-display-templates.md

 2. Open the **Display Templates** folder, and then open the **Content Web Parts** folder.

 3. Copy the HTML file for a display template that is similar to what you want to create.
-For a list of the default display templates and their descriptions, see  [Display template reference in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/jj944947.aspx).
+For a list of the default display templates and their descriptions, see  [Display template reference in SharePoint](http://technet.microsoft.com/en-us/library/jj944947.aspx).

-    At this point, SharePoint Server 2013 copies the HTML file into a .js file that has the same name.
+    At this point, SharePoint copies the HTML file into a .js file that has the same name.
 For example, if the copied HTML file is named Item_Picture3Line_copy.html, a corresponding .js file named Item_Picture3Lines_copy.js is also created.
 If you choose to rename the file, the corresponding .js file name also changes.

 4. To customize the display template, edit the HTML file that resides on the server by using an HTML editor to open and edit the HTML file in the mapped drive.
 Each time that you save the HTML file, any changes are synched to the associated .js file.